I backed this at the level that got one of the wizard apprentices named after me, ran the game three years ago, never thought to comment.

 "Well, I am a little disappointed that a module about a wizard is just about a wizard." -Dave Damage

-Content Warnings: (gore and dismemberment, vomit, pregnancy imagery, mind control, bugs, unreality, trypophobia, self-harm, forced immoral decisions, hallucinations)
+Content Warnings: (body horror, gore and dismemberment, vomit, pregnancy imagery, mind control, bugs, unreality, trypophobia, self-harm, forced immoral decisions, hallucinations)

 In order to download this module you must purchase it at or above the minimum price of $8 USD.
 You will get access to the following files: